OperationSpark/github-ide-setup/README.md

 Awesome, you created your repository!

-### Creating a Codenvy Workspace for our Website Project
+## Creating a Codenvy Workspace for our Website Project

 GitHub is where we store and version our code.
 Codenvy is where we edit our code.
-COdenvy is web-based set of tools for creating software.
+Codenvy is web-based set of tools for creating software.
 By working in the cloud, our projects workspace is independent from any one computer.

 Follow these steps and see the screenshot below to create a new workspace.

 1. Sign into Codenvy.io
-2. On the left sidebar, go to "Workspaces"
+2. On the left sidebar, go to "Workspaces".
+Click on "Add Workspace"
-3. Click on "Add Workspace"
+3. When creating a new workspace:
-    A) Name: "operation-spark"
+    A) Name: "opspark"
     B) Team: "personal"
     C) Select Stack: All
     D) Scroll down until you find "Ubuntu"